How To Set Boundaries To Protect Your Mental Health

 Initially, you might have feelings of selfishness, guilt, and embarrassment associated with boundary setting.
 But every individual has the right to self-care and a significant part of it starts with defining a healthy boundary for yourself.

-Setting boundaries take time and practice.
-Do not let others define our personal boundaries.
-Once you have set the boundary for yourself, be unapologetic about implementing them otherwise you end up sending mixed signals to people.
+Once you have set the boundaries for yourself, be unapologetic about implementing them otherwise you end up sending mixed signals to people.
 And you do not want that.

 Setting Personal Boundaries To Protect Your Mental Health